sudheerj/javascript-interview-questions/README.md

    **Objects** are similar to **Maps** in that both let you set keys to values, retrieve those values, delete keys, and detect whether something is stored at a key.
 Due to this reason, Objects have been used as Maps historically.
 But there are important differences that make using a Map preferable in certain cases:

-   1. The keys of an Object can be Strings and Symbols, whereas they can be any value for a Map, including functions, objects, and any primitive.
+   1. The keys of an Object can be Strings and Symbols, whereas they can be any value for a Map, including functions, objects, and any primitive type.
    2. The keys in a Map are ordered while keys added to Object are not.
 Thus, when iterating over it, a Map object returns keys in the order of insertion.
    3. You can get the size of a Map easily with the size property, while the number of properties in an Object must be determined manually.
    4. A Map is an iterable and can thus be directly iterated, whereas iterating over an Object requires obtaining its keys in some fashion and iterating over them.